Official State of Rhode Island website

-General Operating Support for Artists (GOSA) provides grants for artists to work toward larger, self-identified goals in their art practice.
-This funding is unrestricted, meaning artists can use the funds to support their goals however they need.
-This program includes a cohort community of current grantees, with meetings and learning opportunities that are focused on the grantees’ needs.
-Grant funding could support things such as the ability to set aside time to work on art making; art materials; space rental; technology; paying collaborators; research and experimentation; marketing; documentation; and more.
-Each year, three artists will be selected for this program, for a total of nine artists receiving yearly grants at any given time.
+General Operating Support for Artists (GOSA) provides multi-year grants for Rhode Island artists to work toward longer term, self-identified goals in their art practice.
+Rather than being focused on a specific project, this three-year, unrestricted funding supports their artistic goals however they need.
+Grant funding could support the following: the ability to set aside time to work on art making; art materials; space rental; technology; paying collaborators; research and experimentation; marketing; and documentation; and more.
+Each year, three new artists are selected for this program, for a total of nine artists receiving GOSA grants at any given time.

 • Be 18 years of age or older.

-• Have been domiciled in Rhode Island for at least two years at the time of application.
-This means your home in Rhode Island is your primary residence, and is the address you use for legal forms, state income taxes, car registration, driver’s license or state issued identification, and voter registration regardless of whether you own or rent your home.
+• Have lived in Rhode Island for at least two years at the time of application.
+This means Rhode Island is your primary residence and is the address you use for legal forms, state income taxes, car registration, driver’s license or state issued identification, and voter registration - regardless of whether you own or rent your home.
+You must reside in the state for at least 183 days per year.

-• Be a legal resident of the United States with a tax identification number (either Social Security number or an Individual Taxpayer Identification Number- ITIN).
-This includes refugees, immigrants and temporary residents.
+• Be a legal resident of the United States with a tax identification number (either Social Security number or an Individual Taxpayer Identification Number).
+This includes refugees, immigrants, and temporary residents.
 This does not include people in the country on a tourist visa.

 • Has sought learning or training in the artistic field from any source, not necessarily in formal academic institutions.